celestial-d/celestial-d.github.io/_pages/cv.md

 Publications
 ======
+* On the Scalability of Testing the Crash Consistency of PM Systems, _Duo Zhang_, Om Rameshwar Gatla, and Mai Zheng, Iowa State University; Abdullah Al Raqibul Islam, and Dong Dai, (University of North Carolina at Charlotte.
+21th USENIX Conference on File and Storage Technologies (WIP), 2023

 * ConfD: Analyzing Configuration Dependencies of File Systems for Fun and Profit, Tabassum Mahmud, Om Rameshwar Gatla, _Duo Zhang_, Carson Love, Ryan Bumann, Mai Zheng.